 First, you need to think through the option and decide whether or not you are open to a virtual memorial.
-There are more than one virtual option so consider them all and be honest with yourself as to whether or not you would be satisfied with the choice or if you think your loved one would be okay with it.
-There are choices where the immediate family has a service and everyone else livestreams the service.
+There is more than one virtual option so consider them all and be honest with yourself as to whether or not you would be satisfied with the choice or if you think your loved one would be okay with it.
+There are choices where the immediate family has a service and everyone else live streams the service.
 There are also fully virtual services of many different kinds.
 You need to know what’s out there before you can decide.

 Consider Those Who Would Have To Travel

 You will want to think about family members who would have to travel to the area in order to attend services as you think about what services to offer.
 If your family is spread out, and travel isn’t recommended, having a virtual option, at least for them, is a nice gesture.
 If you are doing a service fast after the person passed on, it might be hard for people to arrange travel, too.
 Think about those who are a ways off and what they might need to come to terms with the family death.